I Want To...

 He has served as an executive board member for the American Psychological Association Division 22 Rehabilitation Psychology, including a term as president.
 He also served on a study committee for the National Academy of Science, and has been selected as a Fulbright Senior Specialist.

-- Director of Psychology Training, Department of Physical Medicine and Rehabilitation
+- Director, Post-Doctoral Training in Rehabilitation Psychology and Neuropsychology, Department of Physical Medicine and Rehabilitation

 - Associate Professor of Physical Medicine and Rehabilitation